The Silent Danger of Untreated Dental Infections

 • Consider using an antiseptic or a fluoride mouth rinse to give your teeth additional protection against tooth decay

-• Visit your West Ryde dentist for regular checkups and cleanings.
+• Visit your West Ryde dentist for regular check-ups and cleanings.

 Treatment at My Local Dentists West Ryde